ben-schneider-tech-com/ben-schneider-tech-com.github.io/README.md

 ### **Why is Markdown better than a word processor?**
 Markdown is a powerful, human-readable way of formatting test.
 Markdown is very portable and easy to host on websites.
 It is also very easy for many different contributors to work on a markdown document.
 If the document was written in a word processor it would require all contributors to have installed (or purchased) that word processor.
 Markdown allows for anyone to contribute to a centrally hosted web resource with minimal prerequisite software.

+### **Why is my resume not showing up?**
+This often happens when the Jekyll project files are copy and pasted into the wrong directory.
+Compare your Github repo to this project to make sure that the project files are aranged in the same way.